-The license key for a dongle appears on the front or back, outside or inside the dongle packaging.
-On some dongles, the key is eched on the back of the dongle.
+- The license key for a dongle appears on the front or back, outside or inside the dongle packaging.
+On some dongles, the key is etched on the back of the dongle.

-To purchase the right combination of license key types and containers, consider the Conditions for Purchase table below.
-For help deciding which combination license key type and container is right for you, please contact your regional FARO Sales representative.
+To purchase the right license key type and container for your application, consider the table below.
+For help deciding which license key type and container is right for you, please contact your regional FARO Sales representative.